Daniel Vettori: Coaching career

 Vettori was head coach of Royal Challengers Bangalore in the Indian Premier League from 2014 to 2018.
 In July 2019, he was appointed as the head coach of the Dublin Chiefs in the first season of the Euro T20 Slam cricket tournament; the tournament was later cancelled.
-The same month, he became the spin bowling coach for the Bangladesh national side.
+The same month, he became the spin bowling coach for the Bangladesh national team.

 In August 2021, Vettori was appointed as the head coach of the Caribbean Premier League franchise Barbados Royals.

 In May 2022, Vettori was appointed an assistant coach of the Australia men's national team.
 He remained in the role in 2023.

 In August 2023, Vettori was appointed as the head coach of Sunrisers Hyderabad in the Indian Premier League.

 Personal life

 Vettori is of Italian origin.
 He married Mary O'Carroll in 2007; the couple have three children.
 He moved from Hamilton to Auckland after his marriage but continued to play for Northern Districts throughout his career.
 Vettori was made an Officer of the New Zealand Order of Merit in the 2011 Queen's Birthday Honours, for services to cricket.
 Vettori is the first cousin of David Hill, a rugby union player who played in one Test for the All Blacks.

 A biography of Vettori entitled Turning Point was published in August 2008.